Step 1: Definition & Collection

 <div align="center"><figure><img src="/files/C5IMA06fdLlrVUOvAAr1" alt=""><figcaption></figcaption></figure></div>

-Now you can indicate how many search results RAT should gather per query.
+Now you can indicate how many search results or search engine result pages (SERPs) RAT should gather per query.
 Afterwards choose the search engines or systems and in which countries and languages you want the RAT to collect results.
 For example, you can choose to collect results from the English language version of Google in the United States.
 Optionally, you can also add a more specific location, e.g. city or region.

 Ultimately, you need to decide if you want to save the screenshots and HTML files of the search engine result pages (SERPs), as this can consume a lot of storage space.
 You also have the option to configure some Advanced Settings here.